packetcat/mastodon-documentation/Running-Mastodon/Production-Guide.md

 We will need to generate Let's Encrypt certificates.

-Make sure to replace any instances of 'example.com' with your Mastodon instance's domain.
+Make sure to replace any occurrence of 'example.com' with your Mastodon instance's domain.

 Also make sure that nginx is stopped at this point: